muarshad01/DeepSeek/Notes/lecture12_notes.md

 #### Preserving performance: Why head diversity maintained?
 * Up projection matrices: $W_{uK}$ and $W_{uV}$
-* These up projection matrices are multi-head.
+* **These up projection matrices are multi-head**.
 This means for each head, the content in these matrices is different - fundamentally different from GQA and MQA.
 * We have not shared anything across heads.
 * We have preseved the full diversity and expressive power of multi-head design.